t-d-k/LibreCrypt/docs/description.md

 * "Portable mode" included; DoxBox doesn't need to be installed before it can be used - making it ideal for carrying your data securely on USB drives!
 * Security tokens/smartcards supported for extra (optional) security
 * Operates under MS Windows 2000/Vista/Windows 7 platforms
-* Linux compatibility (Cryptoloop "losetup", dm-crypt and LUKS supported)
 * "Hidden" volumes may be concealed within other DoxBoxes, providing "plausible deniability"
 * DoxBoxes have no "signature" to allow them to be identified as such
 * Encrypted volumes can be either file or partition based.
 * Modular design allowing 3rd party drivers to be created, incorporating new hash/cypher algorithms
 * Supports password salting (up to 512 bits), reducing the risks presented by dictionary attacks.
-* Allows users to backup and restore the critical areas of volume files.
-* Keyfile support included; store volumes and their associated metadata separately.
+* 'keyfiles' allow multiple users to share a box witour sharing keyphrases and support key backup.
 * Volume file timestamps and attributes are reset after dismounting, increasing "plausible deniability"
 * Supports volumes files up to 2^63 bytes (8388608 TB)
-* Comprehensive documentation
-* Naturally, fully supported by [SecureTrayUtil](http://www.SDean12.org/SecureTrayUtil.htm).
-* _*Plus more...!*_
 </UL>

-Screenshots of DoxBox are [available](http://DoxBox.squte.com/screenshots_pc_main.html)
+Screenshots of DoxBox are [here](http://DoxBox.eu/screenshots_pc_main.html)

 Cyphers included: